A Find Out More magical thing happened in the studio yesterday. And it had nothing to do with paint.

 I stooped down and set my finger down in front of her.
 She climbed on readily.

 Up close, I could see each joint of her six legs, shiny black like her oval eyes.
-Two sets of transparent wings jutted sleekly from her fuzzy thorax.
+Two sets of favorite online dating sites transparent wings jutted sleekly from her fuzzy thorax.
 Her segmented abdomen throbbed rhythmically as she paused, tasting my skin, then ceased as she continued her slow march along my finger.
 She looked weary, emaciated.

 I suddenly needed reassurance that I could get her off if need be, so I placed the bristle end of my Chinese brush in her path.
 It was still wet.
 I thought she might not like that, but she climbed on obligingly.
 Then, delicately, she lowered her proboscis to the wet bristles and began to drink.